{{ summaryHeading }}

 Average power

-Mechanical work divided by elapsed time for the entered interval.
+Mechanical work divided by the elapsed time interval.